lj-ditrapani/production-simulator/README.markdown

     - Run simulation
     - Check data output from simulation matches expectations

+Ideas
+- Use angularjs?
+Number of teams and number of stations become ng-model and create the table dimensions which are bound in the HTML template variables using ng-repeat.
-Compile Using node.js
+- Compile Using node.js
-- Provide alternate build (compile) via node.js.
+  Provide alternate build (compile) via node.js.
   Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into `sim_template.html` to produce standalone sim.html (currently uses rhino, shell, & python to accomplish this).